-- An incident report form must be completed for all incidents (no matter how small), even if the person does not seem to be hurt at the time.
-The instructor must review and sign the form after it has been completed and will submit it. - Forms are located in the office or can be requested from the instructor. - Please note the Bar None Ranches offices have landlines, if the cell service is patchy.
+- ♠ An incident report form must be completed for all incidents (no matter how small), even if the person does not seem to be hurt at the time.
+The instructor must review and sign the form after it has been completed and will submit it to the operations manager. - Forms are located in the file cabinet in the barn aisle or can be requested from the instructor.